its-swats/crud-template/README.md

 ### Release 0: Determine Your Routes

-Feel free to use the basic Sinatra skeleton in `./source`.

 We only have one model, `User`, so let's focus on our controllers for a bit.
 We need to support a few core actions:

 1. Logging in